 This is the quickest standard fibre service offered by BT.
 Its speed is suitable for larger homes and can support multiple devices streaming or downloading at the same time.

 Large households with multiple users would benefit from this package.
-It is BT’s fastest standard fibre offering and is a step up in price from Fibre 1, so make sure you need this level of internet speed before you start paying for it.
+It is BT’s fastest standard fibre offering, but it is not always a step up in price from Fibre 1, so you could get a better level of internet speed without paying more for it.

 BT Full Fibre 100